junglok/tem-docs/docs/cryoSPARC.rst

 2. (User) Verifying installation
 --------------------------------

-By default, master processes (webapp, command-core, database, etc.) are automatilly started during configuration automation.
+By default, master processes (webapp, command_core, database, etc.) are automatilly started during configuration automation.
 Users should check and verify whether the master processes are working correctly on tem-ui.sdfarm.kr login node or not.

 * **Checking environment variables for cryoSPARC instance**